JahnaviRamagiri/FellowshipAI-CV-challenge/README.md

 - Implement comprehensive unit tests to verify the correctness of individual components and functions in the code.
 - Split the dataset into training, validation, and test sets and monitor the model's performance on the validation set during training to ensure it's not overfitting.
-- Employ cross-validation techniques to assess the model's performance on multiple splits of the data and evaluate its stability.
 - Compare the model's performance with existing benchmarks or previous results to ensure it falls within a reasonable range.